hamdaniVT/AbdulazizVT/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
+  - Machine Learning Applications
+  - Data Mining
+  - Databases
-  - Computational Linguistics
+  - Event Detection
+  - Machine Learning Ethics
-  - Information Retrieval
+  - Text Classification

 # Education to show in About widget
 education: